alibaba-damo-academy/Photon/README.md

 ```

 ### Train
-Before training, please copy the JSON files from the configs directory to the Qwen2.5 VL 3B pre-trained weights directory to overwrite the original configurations.
+Before initiating Phase-1 training, overwrite the default configurations in the Qwen2.5 VL 3B pre-trained directory using the JSON files provided in configs.
+Subsequently, the weights generated from Phase-1 serve as the initialization for Phase-2 training.

+If you use our pre-trained phase-1 weights, no modifications are needed.

 ```bash
 # train photon s1